A deeper understanding of these various factors will help you to better interpret the number you see on your meter.

 Aside from waiting to eat, you can lower your blood glucose by doing what you need to relax and de-stress.
 Breathing exercises, meditation, a walk in the sun, sleeping in, a hot bath, and journaling are powerful and free ways to calm your mind.
 Don’t be surprised if actively managing your stress helps you lose weight!

-Many people find they get the best results with Data-Driven Fasting when they relax, don’t overthink the process and stop trying quite so hard to manage the outcomes.
-Trying to understand every nuance can lead to increased stress, which is counterproductive.
+Many people find they get the best results with Data-Driven Fasting when they relax, don’t overthink the process and stop trying quite so hard to force the process.

 In the Data-Driven Fasting 30-Day Challenge, we encourage people to relax and follow the process.
 It’s only four weeks of your life!
 If it doesn’t work out, you can always return to what you did before.